 - References/Work cited/bibliography

-At the beginning of a standard dissertation is an introduction.
+At the beginning of a standard dissertation paper is an introduction.
 Here, the author introduces readers to the project, describes the background, objective and importance of the work.
 The author provides brief information about the overall project.

 In the introduction section, comes the research question that has been assessed, inspiration of the work, need of the work to be done.
 The author may decide to break down the research question into sub-questions to simply it.
 But it must be explained in the introduction.
 Note that the stronger the question is, the likelier it is to induce the readers’ interest.

-The second and main part of the academic dissertation is the literature review where the author gives an overview of relevant studies related to the author’s research.
+The second and main part of the academic dissertation paper is the literature review where the author gives an overview of relevant studies related to the author’s research.
 This section is important since it highlights two purposes:

 Makes the dissertation committee know that you are knowledgeable about the current literature on the topic and questions you should be inquiring.